Like us on Facebook Follow us on Instagram Subscribe on YouTube

 • Possibly committed a criminal offence against or related to the person

-• Behaved towards a child, children or vulnerable adult in a way that indicates they are unsuitable to work with children and adults
+• Behaved towards a child, young person or vulnerable adult in a way that indicates they are unsuitable to work with children and adults

-balletLORENT recognise our duty to act on reports, or suspicions of abuse or neglect and that taking action in cases of abuse is never easy.
+balletLORENT recognises its duty to act on reports, or suspicions of abuse or neglect and that taking action in cases of abuse is never easy.

 How to respond if you receive an allegation: